 Dollars to Reward.
 Education to Grow.

 We saw this disconnect as an opportunity.
 Some years ago, our company built a financial literacy platform to provide a basic understanding of budgets, interest rates, and other common principles.
-In all honesty, it’s not unique.
+In all honesty, it wasn’t unique.
 However, we added one extra twist.

-Financial institutions are free to use the platform, with one recommended catch.
+Financial institutions could use the platform, with one recommended catch.
 It would not sit as a resource on the website.
 Instead, a link would automatically go out when someone triggered a common fee, such as OD or NSF.

 Want another real world example?
 Here’s one from SELCO Community CU.
 First-time auto buyers may take their “How Credit Works” course, pass the quiz, and receive a discount on their auto loan rate.
 Smart.

 Of course, financial education (even with rewards) cannot help everyone.
 Sometimes, you just don’t have the money, even if you know plenty.

 So what can you do beyond educating?
 That’s where we need to explain the difference between terms.
 This Learning Library section is called Financial Empowerment.
 Why not Financial Literacy?
 Or Financial Education?

 Because empowerment is an active task.
 Education can be passive.
 Literacy feels stodgy.
 Taking relevant action is how you will improve financial understanding in real practice.